royojeda/wheres-waldo-api/README.md

 GET /characters?name={character_name}&x_coordinate={character_x_coordinate}&y_coordinate={character_y_coordinate}
 ```

-This request is supposed to to represent each of the user's guesses for a Character's location.
+This request is supposed to represent each of the user's guesses for a Character's location.
 The response contains a Character object with their `id`, `name`, `x_coordinate`, and `y_coordinate` whose details match the query parameters (or empty if none match).

 **Important:** To make a succesful request of this kind, `session[:timer_started]` must be `true`.
 The intention is to only allow the user to make guesses if the Game's start time has been recorded.
-This flag is set on Game creation.
+This flag is set during Game creation.

 --